CCSI-Toolset/FOQUS/docs/source/chapt_sdoe/basics-uniform.rst

    SDOE plot of candidate set inputs

 The plot shows histograms of each of the inputs on the diagonals to provide a view of the distribution of values as well as the range of each input.
 The off-diagonals show pairwise scatterplots of each pair of inputs.
 This should provide the experimenter with the ability to assess if the ranges specified and any constraints for the inputs have been appropriately captured by the specified candidate set.
-In addition, repeating this process for any historical data will provide verification that the already observed data have been suitably summarized.
+In addition, repeating this process for any previous data will provide verification that the already observed data have been suitably summarized.
+Candidate set values are shown in gray, while previous data, if provided, is shown in pink.

 4.
-Once the data have been verified for both the **Candidate** and **History** files (if a History file has been included), click on the **Confirm** button to make the **Ensemble Aggregation** window active.
+Once the data have been verified for both the **Candidate** and **Previous Data** files (if a Previous Data file has been included), click on the **Continue** button to make the **Design Construction** window active.

 .. figure:: figs/4U_ensemble_aggregate.png
    :alt: Home Screen